jafear11/P3/README.md

 }
 ```
    * Implemente la regla de decisión sonoro o sordo e inserte el código correspondiente.

 ```
 bool PitchAnalyzer::unvoiced(float pot, float r1norm, float rmaxnorm) const {
-    /// \TODO Implement a rule to decide whether the sound is voiced or not.
-    /// * You can use the standard features (pot, r1norm, rmaxnorm),
-    ///   or compute and use other ones.
-    /** \DONE Criterio de sonoridad completado
-     */
     bool unvoiced = true;
     if ((rmaxnorm > umaxnorm || r1norm > 0.95))
       unvoiced = false;